-- Students may reach the point where the base is no longer an appropriate placement.
-This may occur when: - Students are accessing predominantly mainstream classes and social experiences.
-This means that they no longer require the highly specialised social curriculum and embedded therapy provided by the base, or that targeted support of 1-2 hours is sufficient to cover these areas. - Students' lack of emotional self-regulation, even with support and intervention, means that they are unable to access group lessons and/or group social times in the base due to their extreme levels of anxiety, mental health needs, or the impact of their behaviours on others' learning and/or well-being. - Students are unable to access the mainstream curriculum offered by the base, even when differentiated by the teacher with support from a class LSA to give further help during lessons - Students' mental health is such that they are a risk to themselves or others (either or both of students and staff) and do not respond to strategies available to support their wellbeing.
+- Pupils may reach the point where the base is no longer an appropriate placement.
+This may occur when: - Pupils are accessing predominantly mainstream classes and social experiences.
+This means that they no longer require the highly specialised social curriculum and embedded therapy provided by the base, or that targeted support of 1-2 hours is sufficient to cover these areas. - Pupils' lack of emotional self-regulation, even with support and intervention, means that they are unable to access group lessons and/or group social times in the base due to their extreme levels of anxiety, mental health needs, or the impact of their behaviours on others' learning and/or well-being. - Pupils are unable to access the curriculum offered by the base, even when differentiated by the teacher with support from a class teaching assistant to give further help during lessons - Pupils' mental health is such that they are a risk to themselves or others (either or both of pupils and staff) and do not respond to strategies available to support their well-being.